wildcardcorp/samson/SPECIFICATION.md

 # Specification
-In the interest of organization and consistency, this specification will inform the structure of the framework.
+In the interest of organization and consistency, this specification will inform the structure of the library.

 ## **Analyzer**